Saâne

 The Saâne ([san]) is a river of Normandy, France, 40 km in length, flowing through the department of Seine-Maritime.

 Geography

 The Saâne has its source in the Pays de Caux in the territory of the hamlet of Varvannes, in the commune of Val-de-Saâne.
 Taking a northward journey, it flows through the communes of Saâne-Saint-Just, Auzouville-sur-Saâne, Biville-la-Rivière, Brachy, Gueures, Ouville-la-Rivière and Longueil and meets the English Channel between Quiberville and Sainte-Marguerite-sur-Mer.
-At Longueil, not far from the mouth, the flow is relatively low, at 2.6 m/s, because of the small size of the watershed (270 km), however, at Gueures, on the right bank, a significant tributary, the Vienne river, 15 km in length, joins with the Saane.
+At Longueil, not far from the mouth, the flow is relatively low, at 2.6 m³/s, because of the small size of the watershed (270 km²), however, at Gueures, on the right bank, a significant tributary, the Vienne river, 15 km in length, joins with the Saane.

 Like most other rivers in the region, the Saâne is classified as a first class river, offering anglers the chance to catch trout and salmon.